refractionPOINT/lce_doc/docs/deploy_sensor.md

 You may also install the Windows sensor using the MSI version.
 With the MSI, install using: `installer.msi WRAPPED_ARGUMENTS="INSTALLATION_KEY"`.

 You may also pass the value `-` instead of the `INSTALLATION_KEY` like: `-i -`.
-This will make the installer look for the installation key in alternate place in the following order:
+This will make the installer look for the installation key in an alternate place in the following order:
 * Environment variable `LC_INSTALLATION_KEY`
 * Text file in current working directory: `lc_installation_key.txt`